sulmanweb/Twitter-Clone-GQL-ROR-API/README.md

 - Run `docker-compose up --build` in your terminal
 - Run `docker-compose run --rm api rails db:create db:migrate` in your terminal
 - Go to `localhost:3000` in your browser
-- To Run test cases run `docker-compose run --rm api rspec`
+- To Run test cases run `docker-compose run --rm api bundle exec rspec`

 ---